nlfiedler/amemasu/README.md

 # Amemasu

 This crate implements a simple blob store.
 Clients will compute the hash digest and provide it along with the file content.
-The store will verify the digest both on write and later when retrieving the blob using the same digest.
+The blob store will verify the digest both on write and later when retrieving the blob using the same digest.
+Optional authorization can be enabled in which JSON Web Tokens (JWT, [RFC 7519](https://www.rfc-editor.org/rfc/rfc7519)) are received and verified against an OpenID provider's JSON Web Key Set (JWKS, [RFC 7517](https://www.rfc-editor.org/rfc/rfc7517)).

 ## Requirements